 Theorem.
-The algorithm terminates in at most $v(f^) \le nC$ iterations.
+The algorithm terminates in at most $v(f^) \le mC$ iterations, where m is the number of edges.

 Pf.
 Each augmentation increase value by at least 1. •

 Corollary.
 If C = 1, Ford-Fulkerson runs in O(mn) time.

 Integrality theorem.
 If all capacities are integers, then there exists a max flow f for which every flow value f(e) is an integer.